 Given the crumbling of traditional fences between environments and IT systems under combined markets and technological waves, the integration of business, engineering, and operational processes is to become a necessary condition for market analysis and reactivity to changes in business environment.

-Hence the benefits of combining bottom-up and top-down perspectives, the former focused on business and engineering processes, the latter business models and organization.
+Hence the benefits of combining bottom-up and top-down perspectives, the former focused on business and engineering processes, the latter on business models and organization.

 Crossing processes and architecture perspectives